BaxterT1/BaxterT1/README.md

-I am a nerd for learning :)
+I like to learn and master :)